Past performance is a terrific benchmark for setting sales goals.

 - What sales metrics will we use to track our progress?

-While this article covers seven distinct types of sales goals, there’s also the opportunity for crossover between them.
-For instance, a team goal could also be set annually, and an activity goal could be set for a team or an individual.
+While this article covers 12 different sales goals, there’s the opportunity for crossover between them.
+For instance, a team goal can also be an annual goal, and a stretch goal can be set for a team or an individual.

 1. Annual goals

-An example of an annual sales goal: Make $1 million in sales by the end of the fiscal year.
+Example of an annual sales goal: Sales rep Natasha will close $300,000 in total sales by the end of the current fiscal year.

 2. Quarterly goals